The Seven Husbands of Evelyn Hugo: Plot

 Evelyn falls in love with and marries actor Don Adler, whom she believes to be the first true love of her life.
 Shortly after they marry, Don begins physically abusing her.

-In a film adaptation of Little Women, Evelyn, now twenty-one, stars opposite fellow actress Celia St. James.
-Evelyn is initially jealous of Celia's talent, but the two quickly form a friendship.
+In a film adaptation of Little Women, Evelyn, now 21, stars opposite fellow actress Celia St. James.
+Evelyn is initially jealous of Celia's talent, but they soon become friends.
 At a party, another actress, Ruby Reilly, tells Evelyn that Celia is a lesbian.
-Evelyn privately confronts Celia to ask if this is true, and the two share a passionate kiss.
+Evelyn confronts Celia to ask if this is true, and the two share a passionate kiss.
 Evelyn discovers that Don has been unfaithful to her, at which point he divorces her and sabotages her career by getting studio executives to blacklist her.